How to Set Up an Art Area That Supports Independent Creativity

 Setting Up Your Montessori Classroom Art Space

-If this has you inspired and eager to start teaching art in your classroom, you should definitely sign up for my online training, Art Teaching Blueprint.
-It’s a quick, seven-week course that takes everything I’ve learned about teaching art to students and breaks it down into 43 short, easily-digestible videos.
-It’ll help you build a foundation for teaching a quality visual arts program in your school or classroom.
-I’m so excited to offer this course to you and I really think it’ll empower you and give you invaluable teaching skills.
-You can click here to register.
+If you’re ready to get trained in Montessori visual arts, I offer an art certification course called Art Teaching Blueprint.
+It’s a quick, seven-week course that takes everything I’ve learned about teaching art to students and breaks it down into easily digestible videos.
+This course will help you build the confidence to teach art literacy and prepare real art lessons.
+I’m so excited to offer this course to you, and I truly believe it will empower you and provide invaluable teaching skills.

 arts and craft book by Spramani Elaun